To Kill a Mockingbird (1962)

 adult woman narrating the titles makes it clear that the events in the film occurred a long time ago.

-A closer look at the items shows an Indian Head penny with the date 1907.
+A closer look at the items shows an Indian Head cent with the date 1907.

-Indian Head pennies are mentioned in the book but their significance was left out of the film.
+Indian Head cents are mentioned in the book but their significance was left out of the film.

 Scout is narrating.

 Inside were two scrubbed and polished pennies, one on top of the other.

 "Indian-heads," he said.
 "Nineteen-six and Scout, one of 'em's nineteen-hundred.